Hugo Award for Best Professional Editor

 The Hugo Award for Best Professional Editor is one of the Hugo Awards given each year for science fiction or fantasy stories published or translated into English during the previous calendar year.
 The award is available for editors of magazines, novels, anthologies, or other works related to science fiction or fantasy.
-The award supplanted a previous award for professional magazine.
+The award supplanted a previous award for professionally edited magazines.
 The Hugo Awards have been described as "a fine showcase for speculative fiction" and "the best known literary award for science fiction writing".

 The award was first presented in 1973, and was given annually through 2006.
 Beginning in 2007, the award was split into two categories, that of Best Editor (Short Form) and Best Editor (Long Form).
 The Short Form award is for editors of anthologies, collections or magazines, while the Long Form award is for editors of novels.
 In addition to the regular Hugo awards, beginning in 1996 Retrospective Hugo Awards, or "Retro Hugos", have been available to be awarded for years 50, 75, or 100 years prior in which no awards were given.
 To date, Retro Hugo awards have been awarded for 1939, 1941, 1943–1946, 1951, and 1954, and in each case an award for professional editor was given.